nh-server/switch-guide/docs/user_guide/making_a_nand_backup.md

     - This may take a few minutes
     4. Press any key to continue, then navigate to `Backup eMMC RAW GPP` and press the power button
         - This will take a long time
-        - On FAT32 SD cards or cards that have less than 32 gigabytes of space available, the NAND will be split into 4 gigabyte chunks
+        - On FAT32 SD cards or cards that have less than 32 gigabytes of space available, the NAND will be split into 1 or 2 gigabyte parts.
-            - Hekate will stop producing these chunks when it runs out of space.
+            - Hekate will stop producing these parts when it runs out of space.
 When this happens, do the following:
             - Power off your system
             - Insert your SD card into your PC
             - Move all files from the `backup` folder on your SD card to a safe location on your PC